cyber-prophet/bostrom-journal/BostromJournal001.md

 ### The Great Web [~](QmUamt7diQP54eRnmzqMZNEtXNTzbgkQvZuBsgM6qvbd57)

 The Great Web is a web that lasts.
-It is based on three simple ideas: access, immutability, universality.
+It is based on three simple ideas: access, immutability, and universality.

 #### Access